 The courier gives a thumbs up and takes off toward the big door at the far end of the warehouse.

-Jammer's visor notifies her of the incoming call from Kendra, so she turns her attention to a reserved space on the floor that is outlined with yellow safety paint.
+Jammer's visor notifies her of the incoming call from Lucid, so she turns her attention to a reserved space on the floor that is outlined with yellow safety paint.
 Above it, a red LED on a wall-mounted camera pointed at her lights up.
 She touches one of her visor's earpieces.

-In augmented reality through her visor, she sees the street scene where Kendra and Jules stand facing her, projected via their selfie drone.
+In augmented reality through her visor, she sees the street scene where Lucid and Jules stand facing her, projected via their selfie drone.
 Other than a slight blue glow that outlines the three-dimensional image, it looks like they are standing right in front of her in the safety zone.

 Jammer asks, "Jules, how was your first delivery?"